-- Check the boxes to make sure you filled in all required boxes. - Sign your return and have your spouse sign if filing jointly. - Attach all required documents. - Attach Form(s) W-2 to page 2 of your return.
-Also attach Form(s) 1099-R to page 2 of the return if you had Arizona tax withheld from your pension or annuity. - Write your social security number on the front of your check and attach your check to the front of the return.
+- Check the boxes to make sure you filled in all required boxes. - Sign your return and have your spouse sign if filing jointly. - Attach all required documents. - 1.
+Attach Form(s) W-2 to the back of the last page of your return.
+Also attach Form(s) 1099-R to the back of the last page of your return if you had Arizona tax withheld from your pension or annuity. - 2.
+Write your social security number on the front of your check.
+Enclose your check with your return, but do not attach your check to the return.